Remote Blood Pressure Monitoring: Is it Worth Trying?

 Risks Associated with Hypertension

 Hypertension is a major contributing factor to heart disease.
-In the United States, 47%, or almost 116 million people, have hypertension.
+In the United States, 48%, or almost 116 million people, have hypertension.
 Furthermore, it is a significant risk factor for many chronic diseases, including:

 Chronic diseases are the leading causes of illness, disability, and death in the United States.
 These conditions generally require hospitalization and can be very costly to treat.
-Thus accounting for our nation’s $4.1 trillion annual health expenditure.
+Thus accounting for our nation’s $4.5 trillion annual health expenditure.
 Yet, one of the easiest ways to help detect complications early and minimize the development of chronic disease is to measure blood pressure regularly.

 How Does Remote Blood Pressure Monitoring Work?

 Remote blood pressure monitoring is a digital health innovation that uses remote patient monitoring (RPM).
-RPM involves setting patients up with FDA-cleared remote patient monitoring devices that monitor vital signs.
-Patients take their measurements from home and must use their device for at least 16 days out of the month.
+RPM involves setting patients up with FDA-cleared remote patient monitoring devices to monitor vital signs from home.
 Depending on the patient’s condition, the device used will vary.
+A hypertensive patient may use a wireless RPM blood pressure monitor, while someone with diabetes uses a wireless blood glucose meter

-Additionally, clinicians can set thresholds to receive timely alerts.
-The platform automatically alerts the physician when a patient’s reading exceeds the specified limits.
 Many times, people do not seek medical attention for complications until symptoms become debilitating or even life-threatening.
 With RPM, qualified healthcare professionals can stay on top of their patient’s vital signs between visits and deal with any complications immediately before they progress.

 Who Can Benefit from Remote Blood Pressure Monitoring?

 Hypertension typically develops over a gradual period and is often preventable by adopting a healthier diet, being physically active, and limiting alcohol consumption.
-However, it can sometimes be difficult for patients to commit to lifestyle changes, especially between office visits.
+However, it can sometimes be difficult for patients to commit to lifestyle changes between office visits.
 Remote blood pressure monitoring can help monitor these patients and those with a greater risk of developing hypertension, including:

 Patient & Provider Benefits of Remote Blood Pressure Monitoring